 While the art and history of the Italian Renaissance can be studied many locations, only in Florence does the rich interaction between medieval Europe and classical antiquity - the embodiment of the Renaissance - truly come alive.
 Wandering through the winding streets and famous piazze, visitors are struck by the harmonious blending of medieval public buildings, Renaissance churches and swirling baroque decoration.
 Prestigious museums, such as the Uffizi, also provide unmatched resources for the study of painting, architecture and sculpture.
 With a spirit of discovery and innovation, a vibrant sense of energy, and a rich and storied history, Florence (or Firenze) continues to be a leading destination for students the world over.

 The Florence program seeks to give students the ability to read a city, by immersion in Florence's extraordinary legacy of Renaissance art and culture.
 Students learn how to view Italian architecture and works of art in situ and how to understand them in the contexts in which they were created.
-In addition to a required Italian language course, students choose from course offerings in Renaissance art history, Italian culture, and studio art, including hands-on classes in drawing, art conservation, and goldsmithing.
+In addition to a required Italian language course, students choose from course offerings in Renaissance art history, Italian culture, and studio art, including hands-on classes in drawing and art conservation.
 Offered each fall semester, the program begins in late August with an academic orientation comprised of a four-week intensive Italian language course, lectures on aspects of contemporary Italy, and introductory meetings with background readings for the elective classes.
 With the exception of the Italian language course, all courses are conducted in English.
 Florence itself is the laboratory for the program, and site visits are an integral part of the courses.
 The program also includes two weekend excursions, typically to Venice and Rome.
 A limited number of internships are also available for students at the Uffizi Gallery and other local museums.
 Note: For students interested in going to Florence during the winter quarter/trimester (January to March), there is also a Florence: Arts in Context option.
 For more details, go to the London & Florence section of the website.